SanjidaAk/Software-Testing/README.md

 This repository contains a list of all the projects completed during my Software testing training.
 The projects were completed using a combination of testing techniques and test management tools.

--SDLC & STLC
+- SDLC & STLC

--Jira
+- Jira

--Test Case
+- Test Case

--Test Metrics
+- Test Metrics

--Jmeter
+- Jmeter

+- Owasp zap

--Load test
+- Load test

--API test
+- API test

--Selenium Webdriver
+- Selenium Webdriver

--Python
+- Python